Deighton Associates Ltd.

 Service Animal is an animal for a person with a disability, if it is readily apparent that the animal is used by the person for reasons relating to his/her disability; or if the person provides a letter from a physician or nurse confirming that the person requires the animal for reasons relating to the disability.

-Integration ensure persons with disabilities fully benefit from the same goods and services, in the same place and in the same or similar manner as others.
+Integration ensures persons with disabilities fully benefit from the same goods and services, in the same place and in the same or similar manner as others.
 This may require alternative formats and flexible approaches.
 It means complete and full participation.

 Policy Statement